 - ASUS TUF Gaming B550M – Budget Gaming Motherboard with mATX form Factor

-1. GIGABYTE GA-A320M-S2H – AM4 – Recommended Budget Micro ATX Motherboard for AMD
+1. GIGABYTE GA-A320M-S2H – AM4 – Recommended Ultra Budget Micro ATX Motherboard for AMD

 There re budget motherboards, and then there is this.
 If you are looking to build the most affordable PC with an AMD processor then we highly recommend.
 It features an AM4 socket and therefore can work with the latest AMD Ryzen processors.

 One caveat here is that you may need to update the BIOS in order to use it for the latest Ryzen Gen 3 processors IF the motherboard does not come factory updated.

 Now this is as affordable as it can get.
 If you are trying to save each and every dime while still maintaining the quality of a respectable brand name, then this is a great option .

 It does offer 2 x PCIe X1 slot for adding smaller cards such as WiFi but you would not be able to add an extra graphics card on to it.